shock01/oig-dr/README.md

 > Is namespace aware so can also be used to render SVG Content or other namespace aware elements.

 OIG DOMRenderer takes an optional options argument with the following properties
+- **sourceSelector** - CSS Selector to specify the root sourceElement
+- **targetSelector** - CSS Selector to specify the root targetElement

 - **flags** number

 ## flags